- We will answer the question, “What is a metering device”. We will define the various types of metering devices and how they work.

-Evaporator Coil – the evaporator coil is responsible for absorbing heat into the coils and the refrigerant.
-The evaporator coil is an essential component of vapor compression refrigeration.
+Evaporator Coil Heat Pumps Air Conditioners – the evaporator is responsible for absorbing heat into the coils and the refrigerant.
+The evaporator is an essential component of vapor compression refrigeration.
 This is usually done as result of passing air or water over the evaporator coil where a heat exchange process takes place.
 Heat leaves the air or water (whatever medium is used) and is absorbed into the coil and the liquid refrigerant.
 As more and more heat is absorbed by the evaporator coil and the refrigerant again changes state from a liquid to a refrigerant vapor.
 By the time the refrigerant leaves the evaporator coil the refrigerant should be all vapor and ready to be received again by the refrigeration compressor. (more…)

 The condenser coil receives the high pressure high temperature refrigerant vapor from the compressor and immediately begins to remove heat from the refrigerant vapor.
 As the refrigerant vapor makes its way through the condenser coil more and more heat is removed and the refrigerant vapor changes state from a refrigerant vapor to a refrigerant liquid.
 While the liquid refrigerant changes temperatures from a higher temperature to a slightly lower temperature the pressure remains constant.
 As the refrigerant vapor leaves the condenser coil it makes it way to the metering device. (more…)

 HVAC Centrifugal Compressors - Centrifugal compressors are used in many applications including pipeline transport of natural gas along with many other related applications including vapor compression refrigeration.
-Centrifugal compressors have different operating limitations than reciprocating compressors, scroll compressors, and rotary compressors.
-The centrifugal compressor has an operating range where it operates efficiently however outside of this range, either the over or under that operating, the centrifugal compressor is basically useless.
-Other issues with centrifugal compressors make them not ideal for use in certain compressor applications because of the operating range issues. (more…)
+These compressors have different operating limitations than the reciprocating compressor, the scroll compressor, and the rotary compressor.
+They an operating range where it operates efficiently however outside of this range, either the over or under that operating range, is basically useless.
+Other issues make them not ideal for use in certain applications because of the operating range issues. (more…)

 This chilled water unit is a new ammonia chiller.
 This unit is also unique in that it has no compressor.
 Instead it uses the chemical properties of ammonia and heat from natural gas to condense the refrigerant which is ammonia.
 A chiller provides chilled water to a chilled water loop.
 Cold water is circulated through a loop where it is direct into a coil in an air handler.
 Air is blown across a coil where a heat exchange process takes place.
 The air handler discharges cool conditioned air throughout a duct system.
 Chilled water systems are typically used in commercial air conditioning applicationsbut there are some chilled water systems in residential applications. (more…)

 The process of refrigeration uses the vapor-compression refrigeration cycle to move heat from one place to another.
 In many HVAC air conditioning and heat pump applications the process of refrigeration or the vapor-compression cycle is what makes it work.
 This process, in the air conditioning mode, moves heat from inside the structure to the outside.
 Heat pumps draw heat from the outside even when it is cold and move the heat inside using the vapor-compression cycle or refrigeration.
 Heats pumps by the way, heat in the winter and cool in the summer but it uses the refrigeration process to accomplish the heating and cooling.
 The process of refrigeration or vapor-compression cycle in HVAC air conditioning and heat pump applications is a mechanical and chemical process of moving heat from one place where it is not wanted or needed and moving it to another place. (more…)

 DX CRAC Unit Condensers | Critical Facility HVAC - Most data centers do not utilize HVAC DX (Direct Expansion) CRAC units or air conditioning but instead use chilled water systems to provide cooling for the data center.
 In smaller buildings such as remote telecom buildings DX air conditioning systems are used to keep the equipment cool and operating efficiently.
 A DX CRAC Unit uses vapor compression refrigeration to provide cooling with a chemical refrigerant versus a chilled water system that utilizes chilled water from a chiller.
 CRAC Units or Computer Room Air Conditioners also serve telecom facilities for telephone services including cellular telephone facilities in remote locations.
 The CRAC units that serve telecom facilities in remote locations are typically DX CRAC Units that have utility back-up by stand-by generator so that if the utility fails to provide electricity for whatever reason the stand-by generator kicks on and provides power so that the telecom facility can remain on line. (more…)